jalberse/CLIP-to-onnx-converter/README.md

 # CLIP to ONNX Converter

-Exports CLIP for usage with OSSX.
+Exports CLIP for usage with ONNX.

 Note that CLIP has multiple constituent models: namely, the visual net and the text transformer, for CLIP.encode_image() and CLIP.encode_text() respectively.
 The forward() model function simply calls them both and does some simple comparison operations.